algorandfoundation/beaker/docs/source/migration.rst

 Note that `beaker.precompiled()` can only be used inside your applications methods.
 The application/logic signature will only be compiled once for each app that references it.

-In addition, the interface of precompiled lsig objects has been simplified.
-As can be seen in the example above, obtaining the address is done via ``.address()`` instead of ``.logic.hash()`` for normal lsigs.
+In addition, the interface of precompiled logic signature objects has been simplified.
+As can be seen in the example above, obtaining the address is done via ``.address()`` instead of ``.logic.hash()`` for normal logic signatures.

-For templated lsigs, this was previously ``.logic.template_hash(...)`` and the argument values were expected to be in the correct order based on the order they were defined in the class.
+For templated logic signatures, this was previously ``.logic.template_hash(...)`` and the argument values were expected to be in the correct order based on the order they were defined in the class.
 Now, you would use ``.address(...)`` but pass the values by keyword only, for example: